scottgirard/Group-14-Project/Final Project/README.md

 ## Description

 Foreign Currency Exchange is written in Python with several components using the Plotly and Dash libraries.
-The application reads a .csv file into a dataframe then responds to user input via callbacks.
+The application reads a .csv file into a dataframe and responds to user input via callbacks.
 Various data points are selected from the dataframe to generate time-series charts and the most current data in the .csv file is used for the currency conversions.

 This app is a multi-page Dash app, so it also serves as an example of how to properly structure a Dash application to use multiple pages.